dsbferris/traefik-crowdsec-bouncer/README.md

 4. In `_test.env` replace `<your_generated_api_key>` with the previously generated key
 5. Adding a banned IP to your crodwsec instance with : `docker exec traefik-crowdsec-bouncer-crowdsec-1 cscli decisions add -i 1.2.3.4`
 6. Run test with `godotenv -f ./_test.env go test -cover`
+7. You can delete the ban with `cscli decisions delete --ip 1.2.3.4`